betrusted-io/betrusted-scripts/README.md

 - `vbus.sh` -- takes an argument `0` or `1` to turn off or on the power to Precursor.
 Do not turn on power to Precursor if you have it already plugged into a charger.
 This script is mostly useful for low-level debug of stand-alone boards.
 - `uart_fpga.sh` -- mux the SoC UART to the Rpi `/dev/ttyS0`
 - `uart_up5k.sh` -- mux the EC UART to the Rpi `/dev/ttyS0`
-- `reset-soc.sh` -- pulls the PROG_N line on the SoC, forcing it to reload.
+- `reset_soc.sh` -- pulls the PROG_N line on the SoC, forcing it to reload.
 Also resets the SPI ROM out of OPI mode.
-- `reset-ec.sh` -- pulls the CRESET_B line on the EC, forcing it to reload.
+- `reset_ec.sh` -- pulls the CRESET_B line on the EC, forcing it to reload.
-- `start-gdb*.sh` -- will start `wishbone-tools` wish some defaults that enable variations of GDB connectivity, either via USB, TTY, or otherwise.
+- `start_gdb*.sh` -- will start `wishbone-tools` wish some defaults that enable variations of GDB connectivity, either via USB, TTY, or otherwise.
 Assumes `crossover` UART unless `-noterm` is used.
 Requires a .csv file that describes the FPGA in question, which should be provisioned automatically if you use the `buildpush.sh` script in the correpsonding FPGA's repo.

 # BBRAM key provisioning